-- Streamlined Dissertation Track.
+- Integrated Dissertation Track.
 This Ed.D. program allows for individual learning plans, which are designed to guide students through the dissertation process while completing their coursework.
 Senior faculty support doctoral students through the use of small group seminars that start as soon as students begin the program.

 - Cohort Membership.
 The graduate program enables students to support and learn from other students, raising expectations that all but the occasional student will complete the program successfully.